HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 **4) Modify the configuration file to set up a standard run.**

+WaterGAP can be setup for your specific usecase.
+In this part we will be going through the various configuration options as well as the available output options and configuring the simulation for a standard anthropogenic run without restart.
+For a detailed description on the possible settings see our .:ref:`guide to the configuration file <configuration_file>`

-In your WaterGAP repository, navigate to "Config_ReWaterGAP.json".
+To configure WaterGAP, firstly go to your WaterGAP repository and navigate to "Config_ReWaterGAP.json".

 **4.1) File Paths**